jvkiran/testrepo/src/data/pages/terms-launch.md

 4.4 The Foundation reserves the right, in its sole and absolute discretion, to abort your Registration, the Whitelisting and/or Initial Token Exchange at any time after your acceptance of these Terms.
 In the event of such abortion of your Registration, the Whitelisting and/or Initial Token Exchange, you acknowledge and agree that none of the Foundation and its Affiliates shall have any obligation in any form or manner whatsoever to you, and none of the Foundation and its Affiliates shall be liable for any indirect, special, incidental, consequential or other losses of any kind, in tort, contract or otherwise (including but not limited to loss of revenue, income or profits, and loss of use or data), arising out of or in connection with any consequences of such abortion.

-### 5. LIMITATION OF LIABILITY AND INDEMNIFICATION
+### 5. Limitation Of Liability And Indemnification

 5.1 To the maximum extent permitted by the applicable laws, regulations and rules: